 Have you ever heard someone use the term “gospel” and wondered what it means?
 The word “gospel” means news.
-It is the news about who Jesus Christ is, what He has done, and how that changes everything for all of us.
+It is the news about who Jesus Christ is, what He has done, and how that changes everything.

 The gospel, or the good news about Jesus, is the best and most important news you will ever hear.
 It’s the most life-changing news you could ever share with someone else.